Shariar Kabir

 to work on real-time automated mechanistic interpretability methods for AI safety, under the mentorship of Sriram Balasubramanian.

 Previously, I was a research intern at the NLP Lab in UC Riverside, advised by Prof. Yue Dong, where I was also fortunate to work with Prof. Kevin Esterling.
-I worked on behaviorial evaluation of LLMs and mechanistic interpretability, and also explored how psychometric and Bayesian modeling techniques can quantify and explain complex social behaviors in LLMs
+I worked on behavioral evaluation of LLMs and mechanistic interpretability, and also explored how psychometric and Bayesian modeling techniques can quantify and explain complex social behaviors in LLMs.

 News